jayo-exe/JayoVRCBridge/README.md

 # Jayo's VRC-OSC Bridge for VNyan

 Provides a _complete_ implementation of VRChat's OSC Interface.
-Respond to avatar paramerter chances in the Node Graph and use triggers to drive parameters, inputs, and tracking!
+Respond to avatar parameter changes in the Node Graph and use triggers to drive parameters, inputs, and tracking!

 # Table of contents
 1. [Installation](#installation)